briancharlow/newspage-react/README.md

 # home-page
-a basic homepage done using flexbox and grid
+a basic newspage implemented using react